Boetius of Dacia

-Boetius de Dacia, OP (also spelled Boethius de Dacia) was a 13th-century Danish philosopher.
+Boetius de Dacia (also spelled Boethius de Dacia) was a 13th-century Danish philosopher of the Dominican Order.

 Name

-The rendering of his name Danske Bo ("Bo the Dane") into Medieval Latin as Boetius de Dacia stems from the fact that the toponym Dania, meaning Denmark, was occasionally confused with Dacia during the Middle Ages.
+The rendering of his name Danske Bo ("Bo the Dane") into Medieval Latin as Boetius de Dacia reflects a medieval practice of using Dacia as the Latin name for Denmark—a result of confusion between Dania (Denmark) and the antique Dacia in near the Black Sea.